KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 ## Multi-Player Mode Walkthrough

-In this walktrough we will use two different ROGUE nodes to play - let's call them `player1` and `player2`.
+In this walktrough we use two nodes to play a multi-player game of Rogue.

+- Node 1 is `player1`
+- Node 2 is `player2`

-For educational purposes, we will execute all methods manually.
+For educational purposes, we execute all methods manually, as opposed to using the [TUI](../cryptoconditions/cc-rogue.html#installing-the-tui-optional).

-#### Step 0
+#### Step 1: Create a Multi-Player Game

 Open a new terminal and navigate to the `~/komodo/src` directory: